HL7/fhir-shorthand/input/pagecontent/index.md

 * The order of items doesn't matter.
 In FSH, you can refer to items defined before or after the current item.
 * The example assumes the items are all in one file, but they could be in separate files.
 The allocation of items to files is the author's choice.
 * Most of the rules refer to elements by their FHIR names, but when the rule refers to an element that is not at the top level, more complex paths are required.
 An example of a complex path occurs on line 10, `extension[evidenceType].valueCodeableConcept`.
-The Language Reference contains [further descriptions of paths](reference#paths).
+The Language Reference contains [further descriptions of paths](reference.html#paths).

 ### Summary and Future Considerations

 In this introduction, we presented an overview of FSH and SUSHI.
 Not all the features were covered.
-A complete accounting of the language is found in the [FSH Language Reference](reference).
-A complete description of SUSHI is found in the [SUSHI Users Guide](sushi).
+A complete accounting of the language is found in the [FSH Language Reference](reference.md).
+A complete description of SUSHI is found in the [SUSHI Users Guide](sushi.md).

 Version 1.0 of FSH and SUSHI are capable of producing sophisticated IGs and offer more than a "minimum viable product".
 Future versions may introduce additional features.
 Some of the features under consideration include (in no order):

+* **Slicing Support:** AKA “Ginsu Slicing” for the amazing 1980’s TV knife that slices through anything, SUSHI would handle most slicing situations without explicit declarations of discriminator type or path by the user.
+SUSHI would infer slicing discriminators based the nature of the slices, based on a set of explicit algorithms.

-* **Multiple Language Support**: At present, FSH supports only one language.
+* **Multiple Language Support:** At present, FSH supports only one language.
 In the future, FSH and SUSHI may introduce mechanisms for generating IGs in multiple languages.

-* **Capability Statements**: Currently, you can create a CapabilityStatement as an instance (using `InstanceOf: CapabilityStatement`) but FSH does nothing to help populate that instance.
+* **Capability Statements:** Currently, you can create a CapabilityStatement as an instance (using `InstanceOf: CapabilityStatement`) but FSH does nothing to help populate that instance.
 There may be more [interesting approaches](https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/CapabilityStatement) that create CapabilityStatements more directly from requirements.

-* **Logical Models**: FSH may provide future support for defining data models not derived from a FHIR resource.
+* **Logical Models:** FSH may provide future support for defining data models not derived from a FHIR resource.
 Logical models are useful for capturing domain objects and relationships early in the development cycle, and can provide traceability from requirements to implementable FHIR artifacts.

-* **Resource Definitions**: FSH may provide support for developing new FHIR resources and maintaining existing ones, to help HL7 Work Groups more effectively manage their contributions to FHIR core.
+* **Resource Definitions:** FSH may provide support for developing new FHIR resources and maintaining existing ones, to help HL7 Work Groups more effectively manage their contributions to FHIR core.